-Applying for graduate schools that do not require GRE scores can be a great opportunity for non-traditional applicants to pursue a master’s or other higher-learning degree.
-Whether a GRE is required or not, the most important factors to consider when applying for graduate schools is what degree you want to pursue and which academic institution you want to attend to earn the degree.
+Applying to graduate schools that do not require GRE scores can be a great opportunity for non-traditional applicants to pursue a master’s or another higher-learning degree.
+Whether a GRE is required or not, the most important factors to consider when applying for graduate schools are what degree you want to pursue and which academic institution you want to attend to earn the degree.

 It is important to do some extensive research using the admissions websites of prospective graduate schools and through consultation with the graduate admissions office(via email and/or phone).

 Below is a list of 20 graduate schools and programs that do not require a GRE.

 - Purdue University Global

 - Strayer University

 - Walden University